hyperquantum/PMP/README.txt

 PMP uses hashes to keep track of music files, so it can deal with moved/renamed and duplicate files without any problems.

-PMP is portable software and should be compatible with most popular operating systems in use today.
+PMP is designed to be portable software and should be compatible with most popular operating systems in use today.
 I have only tested Windows and Linux, but others like Mac OS X, BSD... should be supported as well.

 The software is licenced under GPLv3.